Monday, December 18, 2017

 The Bigger Picture

 God allowed her husband and both sons to die in order to get her and Ruth back to Bethlehem so Ruth and Boaz could meet.
 Ruth and Boaz had a son named Obed, who was the father of Jesse, and Jesse was the father of David the King, who was the father of Solomon.
 After a lineage of forty–two generations, we get to Jacob, who was the father of Joseph, the husband of Mary, who birthed Christ.
 God caused Naomi to lose everything she loved so that He could get her into position of receiving more than she could ever have gotten in Moab.

 With some of life’s experiences, you will go through sorrows and times that seem so overwhelming and God will even begin to break you during the most difficult times in your life.
 He will also allow those close to you, family and friends, to come against you.
 You must remember God’s plan for your life is to get you to a place of stability in Him.

 We may never understand why God allows things to happen the way they do, but sometimes God’s plan may or may not include those you love.
 Don’t look at where you are, look at where God is trying to take you.

 No one knows the battles you are facing, what sorrows or setbacks you have experienced.
 Maybe you are going through a divorce or have just come out of one.
 Maybe some relationships have been torn and you feel you have hit rock bottom, or maybe your Cinderella story has come to an end.
 Whatever you are going through, be encouraged; better days are ahead.

 Tell God whatever happens, good or bad, “It is well with my soul.”

 Hello!
-This is one of my tour stops during my two week book tour for Burnt Orange by Meiah Shaun.
-This virtual book tour is organized by...
+This is one of my tour stops during my one month book tour for Time to Say Goodbye by Parker J. Cole.
+This virtual book tour...